anksank/spring-framework/README2.md

   }
   ```
 - Query parameter name is user, if you want to use a different name, you can type a string with the annotation.
 Example: `@RequestParam("name")`

+## private and final classes

+- Classes marked as final are used when its not required to be extended.
+Also, private constructors are used when we dont require it to be accessed from outside world.
+- Classes containing constants/mappings are usually kept this way.